2018 United States House of Representatives elections in Maryland

 The 2018 United States House of Representatives elections in Maryland were held on November 6, 2018, electing the eight U.S. representatives from the State of Maryland, one from each of the state's eight congressional districts.
 The elections coincided with the elections of other offices, including a gubernatorial election, other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.

 Overview

 By district

 Results of the 2018 United States House of Representatives elections in Maryland by district:

 District 1

-The incumbent is Republican Andy Harris, who has represented the district since 2011.
+The incumbent was Republican Andy Harris, who had represented the district since 2011.
 Harris was re-elected with 67% of the vote in 2016.

 The Democratic Congressional Campaign Committee included Maryland's 1st congressional district on its initial list of Republican-held seats considered targets in 2018.